tsundoku/tsundoku.github.io/README.md

 Q - *what is good code?*
 A - code that doesn't make me think, organising the structure of a software project is essentially the same information design problem as every other information design problem

-Q - *do you use any unit tests or automated tests or test driven development or behaviour driven development?*
-A - no, automated testing is outsourced to another company

-Q - *do you use continuous integration / continuous delivery / continuous deployment?*
-A - no, it's financial software, banks can sometimes take months to test and accept a single version

-Q - *do you use virtualization?*
-A - not for live servers
-A - VMware for the penetration testing environment (Kali) and disaster recovery test environment (Windows Server)

-Q - *do you use containers?*
-A - no

-Q - *do you use Agile?*
-A - every client has their own interpretation of Agile, we try to use whatever each client uses, but the definition of Agile changes whenever there's a new project manager
-A - okay, okay, “scrum master”

 Q - *how do you get things done / what project management tools do you use?*
 A - everyone in the company uses FogBugz to track what to do
 A - I use John Carmack's .plan file format to track what was done